Impact That Lasts.

 The “Last Mile Effect” Over a Decade

-Half a million dollars.
 That’s the lifetime economic impact unlocked when a $2,162 award carries a student to graduation.
+This is what makes Last Mile's model so powerful: a small award at the right moment prevents a very large, permanent economic loss.
 One investment, one degree—and the ripple strengthens entire communities.

 Higher incomes contribute significantly more in taxes, funding schools, infrastructure, and community services that benefit everyone.